ryan95f/yamlator/README.md

 To see the help options for the CLI, run `yamler -h` or `yamler --help`

+## Schema Components

+For more information on the different components that make up a schema, read the [schema components document](./docs/schema_components.md).

 ## Setting up the development environment

 For instructions on how to set up the development environment, read the [setting up the environment document](./docs/setting_up_the_environment.md).